-From here you can edit the model and view the geometry, the mesh, or the solution in an external 3D window.
-You can also compute the solution and extract data directly to the worksheet.
-From the COMSOL tab you can also access the material export settings to export the data stored in the worksheet to material data in the COMSOL format.
-The functionality provided by the buttons on the COMSOL tab is also available using Visual Basic[®] for Applications (VBA) as specific commands that can be run in a VBA script for automation.
+From here you can insert model definitions and results into a worksheet, you can also update model definitions with data from a worksheet, and compute the solution.
+A separate Graphics window provides a view of the geometry, the mesh, or the solution, and you can insert screenshots into the worksheet.
+From the COMSOL tab you can also easily convert material data stored in Excel worksheets to material data stored in a COMSOL material library for easy access from models.
+The functionality provided by the COMSOL tab is also available using Visual Basic[®] for Applications (VBA) as specific commands that can be run in a VBA script for automation.

-The available tools are sorted into the following groups:
+The tools on the COMSOL tab are organized into the following groups:

-- Edit, where you can insert graphics into a worksheet, and manage links to a model. - Definitions, where you can retrieve and update model definitions. - View, where you can view the geometry and mesh. - Study, where you can compute the solution and access a parametric sweep. - Plots, where you can display result plots. - Numerical Results, where you can evaluate and extract data to the worksheet. - Material Export, where you can create a material library. - Report, where you can generate a report of the current model. - Help, where you can access the documentation.
+- Main, where you can open models, and break the link between the worksheet and a model. - Graphics, where you can view the geometry, mesh, and results plots, and insert screenshots into worksheets. - Definitions, where you can retrieve and update model definitions. - Study, where you can compute and update a solution, and access the settings for parametric sweeps. - Numerical Results, where you can evaluate and extract data to the worksheet. - Report, where you can generate a report for the model. - Material Export, where you can create a material library. - Help, where you can access the documentation.